common-workflow-lab/cwl-intermediate-tutorial/files/cwl-novice-exercises-intro.md

 > print(slice)
 > ```

-- filling in the blanks is much less intimidating for novices and helps them to focus only on the specific thing you'd like to assess
+- filling in the blanks is much less intimidating for learners and helps them to focus only on the specific thing you'd like to assess

 ---
 ## Potentially suitable exercise formats